wso2/carbon-kernel/docs/DeveloperTools/SettingUpaGitRepository.md

 ## Setting up a Git Repository

-With the git based model, releases can be made easy using the `maven-release-plugin` and nexus staging repository.
+With the git-based model, releases can be made easy using the `maven-release-plugin` and the nexus staging repository.
 The following are the common guidelines for releasing from any git repository under a WSO2 user:

 > Note that WSO2 approval is required for setting up git repositories under a WSO2 user.
 Also, this is a one-time process, which does not have to be repeated.